Certification of reserve capacity

 The assignment of Certified Reserve Capacity for the 2015 Reserve Capacity Cycle occurred outside of the 2016 audit period, and therefore the market auditor’s findings are not included in that report.
 However, a copy of the market auditor's advanced finding, redacted for confidentiality purposes, can be found here.

-AEMO held a stakeholder workshop on 19 April 2017 to provide information about the Certification of Reserve Capacity (CRC) for the 2016 and 2017 Reserve Capacity Cycles.
+AEMO held a stakeholder workshop on 20 April 2018 to provide information about the Certification of Reserve Capacity (CRC) for the 2018 Reserve Capacity Cycle.
 The presentation is available below.Previous Reserve Capacity workshops

 - 2014 Reserve Capacity Cycle - Ministerial Direction (143 KB, pdf)